Back to blog

 The answer is a hybrid workflow.
 This is exactly how GTM Bud operates, and the architecture behind the best results we have seen across thousands of campaigns.

 Step 1: AI does the research (signal detection and enrichment).
 The system monitors data sources for trigger events, then enriches each prospect with structured context: company news, LinkedIn activity, job postings, funding data, tech stack signals.
-It processes and structures information from dozens of sources in seconds, work that takes a human researcher 30-60 minutes per prospect.
+It processes and structures information from dozens of sources in seconds, work that takes a human researcher 30 to 60 minutes per prospect.
 Our automated lead generation pipeline handles this layer.

 Step 2: Humans define the strategy (which signals matter, value prop per segment).
 Not every signal is relevant to your offering.
 A funding round matters if you sell to growing teams.
 A leadership change matters if you sell to new executives building their stack.
 Humans decide which signals to prioritize, how to connect each signal type to the value proposition, and what the campaign strategy looks like.
 One-time setup per campaign, not per prospect.

 Step 3: AI drafts the copy (structured prompts, not blank-page generation).
 The critical engineering detail: this is not “write me a cold email.”
 It is structured prompt engineering where the model receives enriched prospect data, campaign strategy rules, and strict output constraints.
-The best-performing emails land under 80 words.
+The best-performing cold emails stay under 100 words, which matches what we see across campaigns and the wider benchmark data.
 The AI writes within a framework, not from a blank page.
 Our AI cold email writer handles this with source-traced personalization so every claim maps back to real data.

 The hybrid workflow is not a compromise.
 It is the optimal architecture.
 AI handles what it is best at (speed, data processing, pattern matching) and humans handle what they are best at (strategy, judgment, relationship context).